 Use the Configure Recording window to specify your recording sources.
-This automatically opens when you launch the application, but it can also be accessed from ScreenFlow Helper > Configure Recording... or File > New Recording.
+This opens when you launch the application and select New Recording.
+It can also be accessed from ScreenFlow Helper > Configure Recording.

 Record Desktop from.
 This option records your computer display.
-This source records by default and cannot be deselected.
-If you have multiple displays connected, you can choose between them.
-ScreenFlow cannot record multiple displays simultaneously.
+If you have multiple displays connected, you can choose between them but ScreenFlow cannot record multiple displays simultaneously.